Welcome from your Directors

 Booster Donations –A primary source of funding for the music program needs, Booster Donations begin as low as $50 and each level comes with benefits for donors.
 More information will be provided at the parent meeting, and donation levels and benefits can be found online at https://waltonchorus.wpengine.com/boosters/

 Fashion show – Recognized by many as the “most fun event all year,” the annual Chorus Fashion Show includes performances by students from all grade levels along with students modeling fashions from casual to prom dresses.
 The event is held in late January/early February, and details will be provided to students later in the fall semester.

 Silent Auction – Held at the annual Fashion Show, the Silent Auction includes trips, themed baskets, gift cards and more.

 Volunteers are at the heart of Walton Chorus, helping us ensure that events run smoothly, students are fed, money is raised, and communications are strong.
-If you are interested in volunteering this year – even if you only have a small amount of time – please contact any of the committee chairs listed below or our vice president of administration and volunteers, Kat Wilson (email@example.com).
+If you are interested in volunteering this year – even if you only have a small amount of time – please contact the Booster Club.
 A volunteer sign-up sheet will be available at the Annual Parents Meeting and online.